 At the same time, the highest hourly labor costs in Romania by sector in 2015 were found in sectors like mining and quarrying (11 euro per hour), financial and insurance activities (10,7 euro per hour) and information and insurance activities (10,7 euro per hour).
 However, sectors like accommodation and food service activities (2,8 euro per hour), arts, entertainment and recreation (3,6 euro per hour) and administrative and support service activities (3,6 euro per hour) are among the sectors with the lowest hourly total labor costs in Romania.

-In January 2016, 22 out of the 28 EU Member States (Denmark, Italy, Cyprus, Austria, Finland and Sweden were the exceptions) had a national minimum wage.
-According Eurostat, monthly minimum wages varied widely in EU Member States.
-Romania has the second lowest minimum wage, around 233 Euro per month, after Bulgaria (215 euro per month).
+In January 2017, according to Eurostat, monthly minimum wages varied widely in EU Member States.
+Romania has the second lowest minimum wage, 275 Euro per month, after Bulgaria (235 euro per month).

 Starting February 1st, 2017, the minimum monthly gross wage in Romania is EUR 322 per month.